Genkryptos/Genkryptos/README.md

   - Designed for agent context retention + faster retrieval
   - Focus on structure, extensibility, and production-style engineering

-- **(Add your next best repo here)**
-  - Small but real project > fake commits.
-Add something you can explain in an interview.

 ---

 ## 🛠 Tech I use